... a bit Suffolk

 |we 27 May|

-Monday's Framlingham Gayla had it seemed to us more spectators than usual and coped with surprisingly busy roads for a Sunday morning.
-The parade included from Dennington school a Jack and the Beanstalk float dispensing sweeties.
+Framlingham Galahad it seemed to us more spectators than usual and coped with surprisingly busy roads for a Sunday morning.
+The parade included from Dennington School a Jack and the Beanstalk float dispensing sweeties.

 |tu 27 May|